GCdePaula/lua_optimizer/doc/doc.md

 We want to find the greatest valid lattice element for every variable at every point in the program, because it gives us more information.
 That information is then used for constant propagation and unreachable code elimination.
 More on that later.

-To that end, our analysis starts by assuming every variable is undefined (Top) everywhere, and that every statement is unreachable.
+To that end, our analysis starts by initializing every variable to Top everywhere, and that every statement is unreachable.
 This configuration is invalid for most programs.
-Through abstract interpretation, we may find out this assumption was incorrect and need to fall back into a more conservative truth, lowering lattice elements and marking statements as reachable until we reach a stable configuration.
+Through abstract interpretation, we may find out those values were incorrect and need to fall back into a more conservative truth, lowering lattice elements and marking statements as reachable until we reach a stable configuration.

 That stable configuration is a fixed point.
 We don't start in a fixed point, we reach it by lowering lattice elements.
 If the algorithm is stopped prematurely, the found configuration might be invalid.